happybono/AvocadoSmoothie/README.md

 # AvocadoSmoothie
 ## AvocadoSmoothie : The Art of Data Refinement That Preserves Only the Core
 **AvocadoSmoothie** captures the essence of nature's avocado and the softness of a smoothie.
-Built on the RunningMedian algorithm, this project carefully extracts true signals from noisy data : just as only the pit remains at the center of a ripe avocado, leaving behind rough skins and excess in the blender.
+Built on the running median algorithm, this project carefully extracts true signals from noisy data : just as only the pit remains at the center of a ripe avocado, leaving behind rough skins and excess in the blender.

 **Key components**
 - **Avocado** : Symbolizes a careful approach that targets only the central values of data, much like the dense seed hidden deep inside the fruit.